 Month: November 2017

 Apologies for the late completion of last week’s news page.
-The points are now done and that page is complete.
+That page is now complete.

 Do you fancy some extra swimming?
 Head to Kaiteriteri after work on Monday.
 Here’s a report from the opening swim of this group – all welcome.